 SWAN LSI paralegals are supported by the LSI Steering Committee, the knowledge and resources of DHS/OCYF and Diakon/Voce, the SWAN prime contractor.
 With its significant history, LSI has become an integral part of the county child and youth services team, as the counties move toward improving their practice.

 In 1996, the Pennsylvania Department of Human Services (DHS), through what was then the Statewide Adoption Network, established the Adoption Legal Services Project (ALSP) in Allegheny County.
 The next year, the initiative and a paralegal support position was established in Westmoreland County.
 The paralegal assisted county solicitors, as well as children and youth workers, to prepare and move permanency cases to a final resolution.
 Both programs were very successful, and as a result, DHS’s Office of Children, Youth and Families (OCYF) then funded an expanded Legal Services Initiative (LSI) and offered the program to counties throughout the state.

 LSI hired its first paralegals in 2002, with representation in 11 counties.
 The original counties were: Westmoreland, Dauphin, Montgomery, Snyder, Mifflin, Juniata, Centre, Lehigh, Lycoming, Delaware and ALSP in Allegheny County.
 In 2005, LSI expanded to three more counties: Cambria, Lancaster and Lackawanna.
 By the end of 2008-2009, five more counties came on board: Erie, Blair, Luzerne, Northampton and Adams.

-LSI experienced its first large expansion in 2009-2010, when the program expanded to 54 counties throughout Pennsylvania.
-Each year since, more counties joined, now providing us with a total today of 216 paralegals supporting 67 Pennsylvania counties.
+LSI experienced a large expansion in 2009-2010, when the program grew to include 54 counties throughout Pennsylvania.
+More counties joined in the years since, and today the program operates statewide in all 67 counties.